7 Top Drag & Drop Page Builder Plugins for WordPress

 The interface itself is sleek and relatively easy to use.
 Once you know where to find the modules, it’s a very smooth process.

-Another good thing about the interface, is that you have different layout alternatives and modules that make use of different custom post types.
+Another good thing about the interface is that you have different layout alternatives and modules that make use of different custom post types.

 But not only does this make everything a lot more neat, and easier to work with, but a lot of your content will be saved separately from the plugin, and will still remain available in the database even after you uninstall the plugin.